tiagobalabuch/CMA-toolbox/README.md

        - This template JSON file is intended to help you.
 Replace all the connection strings with those of your SQL Server instances.
 Use Windows Authentication whenever possible.
        - If you've created a folder in a different location, change the outputFolder parameter accordingly.

-       > [!CAUTION]
+> [!NOTE]
 > The CMAAssessment folder will be created automatically based on your specified location.

     ```json
     {